AntonioPeinado/git-course/03-basis.md

 ### Commit

-`commit` is used for storing stagged files into the local database that represents our local repository.
-We can must add a commit message through our configured text editor or with the option `-m`.
+`commit` is used for storing staged files into the local database that represents our local repository.
+We must add a commit message through our configured text editor or with the option `-m`.

 ```bash
 git commit -m "some important info"